Mississippi Seafood Industry

 - Seafood restaurants include the retail trade of seafood products by eating and drinking places.

-Components of Economic Impacts or Contributions
+Components of Economic Impacts

 The total economic impact is the sum of direct, indirect, and induced impacts.